yeesunch/Data_Master/SQL.md

 <a id="ch3.2.9"></a>
 **9. ANY / ALL** <br>
-The ANY operator: <br>
+The ANY operator:
-   &nbsp; returns a boolean value as a result <br>
+* returns a boolean value as a result
-   &nbsp; returns TRUE if ANY of the subquery values meet the condition <br>
-ANY means that the condition will be true if the operation is true for any of the values in the range.
+* returns TRUE if ANY of the subquery values meet the condition ANY means that the condition will be true if the operation is true for any of the values in the range.

 ```